Banner with school logo and school name and motto

 Senior Related 2

-The Electrical Technical Math & Code course is a 45 minute per day, 80 day course that provides the development of math skills necessary for the understanding of electrical theory and application of electrical design and load calculations.
+The Analytical Mathematics course is a 60 minute per day, 90 day course that provides the development of math skills necessary for the understanding of electrical theory and application of electrical design and load calculations.
 At the end of the course students are expected to be proficient in the solution of calculations and the safe installation and sizing of electrical wiring and equipment based on the requirements of the National and Massachusetts Electrical Codes.

 Certifications